Pharmr/almace-scaffolding/_app/_pages/providers.md

 3. Create your onboarding & followup forms
 4. Start accepting new patients

-With Pharmr, practice your own brand of lightweight specialty medicine and reach patients from across the country.
+With Pharmr, you can practice your own brand of lightweight specialty medicine and reach patients from across the country.

-# What you do
+# Seeing patients & general workflow

-**By working on Pharmr, you'll be helping chronic care patients manage their condition and specific drug therapy online.**
+**By operating a microservice, you'll be helping patients in your population manage their condition and drug therapy online.**

+Stuff you'll be doing:

-Patient onboarding
+- Patient onboarding
-Lightweight monitoring
+- Lightweight monitoring
-Prescription management
+- Prescription management
-  -Refills
+  - Refills
-  -Reorder requests
+  - Reorder requests
-  -Changes in drug therapy
+  - Changes in drug therapy
-Answering questions through chat
+- Answering questions through chat
-Simple referrals
+- Simple referrals

-**Stuff you can skip**
+Stuff you can skip:

-After hours charting
+- After hours charting
-Prior authorizations
+- Prior authorizations
-Interfacing with insurance providers
+- Interfacing with insurance providers
+- Interfacing with pharmacies

 # How you get paid

-Pharmr is a subscription-based service.
-Patients pay a fixed amount each month that is remitted to you every 30 days.
-Efficient providers can manage thousands of patients per month.
+**Pharmr is a subscription-based drug therapy service.
+Patients pay a fixed amount every month that is remitted to you the provider.
+Efficient providers can manage thousands of patients per month.**

 | Standard protocols | Complex conditions or therapeutics | Rare diseases & psychiatric services |
 |--------------------|------------------------------------|--------------------------------------|